Indian police investigated over killings of rape suspects

 The gang-rape and murder of the 27-year-old vet last week outside the southern tech capital of Hyderabad had prompted nationwide protests and calls for swift and tough justice, with one lawmaker calling for them to be “lynched”.

-Police said that they shot the four suspects, who had been in custody for a week, early on Friday after they snatched officers’ guns during a night-time re-enactment at the crime scene organised by detectives.
+Police said that they shot the four suspects, who had been in custody for a week, early Friday after they snatched officers´ guns during a night-time re-enactment at the crime scene organised by detectives.

 Their deaths were met with celebrations, with hundreds heading to the scene and showering officers with flower petals, as politicians, celebrities and sports stars congratulated police on social media.